Principle

 The contrarian read

 Marking authorship is overhead, and most users will not look at the badge.
 Both true.
-The badge isn't for them — it's for you, the operator, six months later, trying to figure out which assertions in your own KMS came from you and which came from a model.
+The badge isn't for them.
+It's for you, the operator, six months later, trying to figure out which assertions in your own KMS came from you and which came from a model.

 Related principles